 Read More:- 10 Best Antivirus protection software for PC

-Creating a Windows To Go workspace
+Creating a portable Windows with Windows To Go

 When the download is complete, then right click on iso file. and then select MOUNT ISO.
 The ISO file appears as a disk drive on your computer.